-This course involves the application of psychological principles and research into the enhancement of health and to the prevention and treatment of illness.
-This course will examine how biological, psychological, and social factors interact with and impact an individual's ability to make decisions that promote good health and help prevent illness.
+Involves the application of psychological principles and research into the enhancement of health and to the prevention and treatment of illness.
+Examines how biological, psychological, and social factors interact with and impact an individual's ability to make decisions that promote good health and help prevent illness.
 Topics may include the role of stress in illness, specific illnesses (e.g. cancer, heart disease), and strategies for modifying lifestyle factors (e.g. smoking, weight control).
 PREREQUISITE: PSYC 2000.
 OFFERED: Sem.
 I.